 The Boiled Frog Syndrome: Incapable of Reacting to Subtle Mistreatment

-The boiled frog syndrome makes reference to the emotional fatigue created when you find yourself enclosed in a situation that you think is impossible to escape, so you continue to put up with it, until you end up burned.
+The boiled frog syndrome makes reference to the emotional fatigue created when you find yourself enclosed in a situation that you think is impossible to escape.
+You continue to put up with it, until you burn out.

-You could say that you’re slowly keeping yourself in a vicious circle that deteriorates you mentally and emotionally until you end up absolutely fatigued.
+You could say that you’re slowly keeping yourself in a vicious circle.
+A circle that deteriorates you mentally and emotionally until you end up absolutely fatigued.

-Olivier Clerc, French writer and philosopher, was the one who used simple language to create this spot on and illustrative story about “boiled frog syndrome.”
-Let’s take a more in-depth look at what this means, and how we can apply teachings from it.
+Olivier Clerc, French writer and philosopher, was the one who used simple language to create this spot on and illustrative story about “the boiled frog syndrome.”
+Let’s take a more in-depth look at what this means, and what we learn about it.

-Boiled frog syndrome: the frog that wasted his energy
+Boiled frog syndrome: the frog that wasted its energy

 Which begs the question: what killed the frog?
-Was it the boiling water, or his inability to appropriately decide when to jump out?
+Was it the boiling water, or its inability to appropriately decide when to jump out?

-If you had submerged him in a pot of 50 degree C water, he would have jumped out immediately to save himself.
-But while he was tolerating the gradual increase of temperature, he never realized that he could, and should, get out.
+If you had submerged it in a pot of hot water, it would’ve jumped out immediately.
+But while it was tolerating the gradual increase of temperature, it never realized that it could, and should, get out.

-The silent deterioration that leads us to faking that we’re alright
+The silent deterioration that leads us to pretending we’re alright

 When emotional deterioration is slow, it goes by unnoticed.
-This justifies our lack of reaction, why we don’t oppose it, and end up drowning in toxic air that slowly poisons us all.
+This justifies our lack of reaction.
+It’s the reason why we don’t oppose it.
+As a result, we end up drowning in toxic air that slowly poisons us all.

 In this sense, there are certain types of romantic relationships, jobs, family situations, friends, and even social situations in which it’s not uncommon to see victims of the boiled frog syndrome.